balena-io-modules/mocha-pod/README.md

 // RUN YOUR TESTS HERE

 // Restore the filesystem
-// Since test.conf did not exist before the setup(), this step removes
+// Since test.conf did not exist before the enable(), this step removes
 // the file
 await tmp.restore();